Dependencies are a crucial part of project management as they define the relationship between activities and teams.

 Creating a dependency diagram to visualize the data comes in handy.
 For example, Gantt charts are convenient for scheduling and prioritizing your project activities.

-You can use a critical path method (CPM) to identify all the tasks your team must complete to finish a project on time.
-Critical path is important as it shows the most sensitive dependencies in a project.
+You can use the critical path method to identify all the tasks your team must complete to finish a project on time.
+The critical path is the longest sequence of dependent project activities.

 Critical path example